-On the next screen, choose “People who have responded Interested” and select the specific event.
-Remember that this is now officially a warm audience when you’re creating the campaign; they’re already interested, so you just have to get them to convert.
+Remember: This is now officially a warm audience when you’re creating the campaign.
+They’re already interested, so you just have to get them to convert.

 When you’re running Facebook Ads, don’t forget to use Agorapulse to monitor every single comment made on the ads themselves (which you can’t do through Facebook’s Ads Manager).
 This will allow you to more accurately assess the overall sentiment, excitement, and any potential objections your target audience is having regarding the event.

 Facebook events have the potential to increase your event attendance significantly, making it a huge success.
 They’ll only fulfill that potential, however, if you use several marketing strategies to sufficiently promote it.